 Our inheritance tax solicitors will help you to maximise the amount you leave to your family and loved ones by advising you on the most tax efficient options available to you.

 Wills are at the centre of any succession plan and you are strongly advised to seek legal advice before writing a Will.
-A badly drawn Will can lead to inheritance disputes which are costly and cause delays.
+A poorly drawn Will can lead to inheritance disputes which are expensive and cause delays.

 You should seek legal advice if you: